22 Adoption Reference Letter Samples (How to Write) + Tips

 Examples of child interaction

-You should also provide examples of interactions the adoptive parents have had with children.
-These examples should demonstrate how they interacted with the child and how the experience impacted the child according to your own opinion.
+You should also provide examples of interactions adoptive parents have had with their children.
+These examples should demonstrate how they interacted with the child and how the experience impacted the child, according to your own opinion.
 This helps show that the couple is familiar with children and knows how to respond to them.

 Recommendation statement

 Finally, give your recommendation as to whether you think the couple or individual is suitable to adopt and raise a child.
-You should ensure that you provide an honest recommendation as the social worker relies on it to help make his/her decision easy.
-Keep in mind that the adoption letter is not written with the aim of making the adoptive parent look good but is instead aimed at ensuring that the adoption agency finds a good home for the child.
+You should ensure that you provide an honest recommendation, as the social worker relies on it to make his/her decision easy.
+Keep in mind that it is not written with the aim of making the adoptive parent look good but is instead aimed at ensuring that the agency finds a good home for the child.

 Signature

-Sing off by indicating an appropriate word or phrase such as Sincerely or ‘Kind Regards.’
+Sign off by indicating an appropriate word or phrase, such as Sincerely or ‘Kind Regards.’
 You should then indicate your name.
 If you are submitting a hand-written letter, you may indicate your signature between the sign-off phrase and your name.

-Note: You can opt to fax, scan or email the adoption reference letter when sending it to the home study provider; however, you are also required to mail the original signed letter for it to be included in the agency’s file.
-You can pose any questions about the adoption reference letter to the home study agency, which will help answer them.
+You can opt to fax, scan, or email the reference letter when sending it to the home study provider; however, you are also required to mail the original, signed letter for it to be included in the agency’s file.
+You can pose any questions about the letter to the home study agency, which will help answer them.

 [Your Name]